smartlyio/oats/README.template.md

 yarn publish:canary
 ```

-To publish a new release
+To publish a new release (you would need admin access to the repo)

 ```bash
 yarn build